Breaking Down the Most Common Design Thinking Deliverables

 Site Maps

-Tag maps are comprehensive maps depicting a website's entire structure and hierarchy.
-They help sort pages by explaining interconnectivity between the different sections, allowing designers and users to quickly comprehend the website's layout.
-With ergonomics, browsing site maps becomes effortless, and users can quickly locate any information they seek.
+Tag maps are comprehensive maps depicting a website’s entire structure and hierarchy, organizing and modeling all components of a site's content.
+They help sort pages by explaining interconnectivity between the different sections, allowing designers and users to quickly comprehend the website’s layout.

 User Flows

 User flows are step-by-step action maps that outline every procedure a user undertakes to achieve a task or set goal on a website or application.
+A user flow diagram represents these user actions needed to complete tasks, providing a visual tool to identify areas for improvement in user experiences.

 Modifying processes suggested by user flows can achieve an improved and more enjoyable user experience.